Hendryn History, Family Crest & Coats of Arms

 The surname Hendryn was first found in Middlesex.
 Alternatively, the family could have originated in Endon, a township, in the parish and union of Leek, N. division of the hundred of Totmonslow in Staffordshire.

 Early History of the Hendryn family

-Another 97 words (7 lines of text) covering the years 1639 and 1865 are included under the topic Early Hendryn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hendryn research.
+Another 49 words (4 lines of text) covering the years 1639 and 1865 are included under the topic Early Hendryn History in all our PDF Extended History products and printed products wherever possible.

 Hendryn Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Hendryn family name include Hendon, Henden, Hendwn and others.